Suspect arrested after one killed during UNC Chapel Hill shooting - latest

 “The students are certainly traumatised,” UNC-Chapel Hill Chancellor Kevin M Guskiewicz said.
 “But I want to commend those who were inside the building ensuring everyone’s safety.”

 A suspect was arrested near a residential area 10 minutes away from campus, but the weapon used in the shooting has yet to be recovered.
-Local police are searching a residence on William Circle, WRAL reported.

-Students were ordered to shelter in place as police and paramedics responded to the scene where at least one shot was allegedly heard near Caudil Labs.
+Students were ordered to shelter in place as police and paramedics responded to the scene where at least one shot was allegedly heard near Caudill Labs.
 Around 4.15pm, UNC Police lifted the shelter-in-place order.

+ICYMI: UNC faculty member confirmed dead as active shooter shuts down Chapel Hill school

+A shooting Monday on the campus of the University of North Carolina (UNC) in Chapel Hill killed a faculty member, according to the university.

 ‘Too early’ to know how suspect got gun or what caused shooting